mohammad-alj/learning-typescript/notes/fundamentals.md

 ## the Tuple
 a fixed length array where each element has a particular type, best practice is to restrict the tuples to only 2 values.

+## the Enum
+a group of related constants.